nikbearbrown/introductory-statistics-bundle-with-llms/chapters/03-probability-topics.md

 ### Warm-up

-**Exercise 3.1** *(LO: sample space and equally likely outcomes.)* A student rolls a fair, six-sided die and flips a fair coin. (a) Describe the sample space. (b) What is the probability the die shows an even number and the coin shows heads?

-**Exercise 3.2** *(LO: identify events and compute probability.)* From a standard 52-card deck, one card is drawn. (a) What is the probability the card is a heart or a king? (b) What is the probability the card is not a heart?
+**3.1** *(Sample space and equally likely outcomes.)* A student draws one card at random from a standard 52-card deck. (a) List the sample space for the suit of the card. (b) What is the probability the card is a club? (c) What is the probability the card is not a club?

-**Exercise 3.3** *(LO: independence vs. mutually exclusive.)* Consider the events "rolling a die and getting a 3" and "flipping a coin and getting heads." (a) Are these events independent? (b) Are these events mutually exclusive?
-Explain your reasoning for each.
+**3.2** *(Complement rule.)* A fair six-sided die is rolled three times.
+Rather than counting directly, use the complement: what is the probability that at least one roll shows a 6?

+**3.3** *(Identifying independence vs. mutual exclusivity.)* For each pair of events, state whether they are independent, mutually exclusive, both, or neither — and briefly explain why. (a) Rolling a 4 on a die; rolling an even number on the same roll. (b) Flipping heads on coin 1; flipping tails on coin 2. (c) Drawing an ace from a deck; drawing a king on the same single draw.

 ### Application

-**Exercise 3.4** *(LO: multiplication rule with dependence.)* A box contains 6 red marbles and 4 blue marbles.
-You draw two marbles without replacement. (a) What is the probability both are red? (b) What is the probability the first is red and the second is blue?
+**3.4** *(Multiplication rule — dependent events.)* A bag holds 5 red chips and 3 blue chips.
+You draw two chips without replacement. (a) What is the probability both chips are red? (b) What is the probability the first chip is red and the second is blue?

-**Exercise 3.5** *(LO: addition rule.)* A student applies to two colleges.
-The probability of acceptance at college A is 0.35, at college B is 0.50.
-Assuming independence, what is the probability the student is accepted to at least one college?
+**3.5** *(Addition rule.)* A software test suite has two independent components: component A fails 8% of the time, component B fails 5% of the time.
+What is the probability that at least one component fails on a given run?

-**Exercise 3.6** *(LO: conditional probability.)* In a class of 100 students, 60 are female, 40 are male.
-Of the females, 20 play soccer.
-Of the males, 15 play soccer. (a) What is the probability a randomly selected student plays soccer? (b) What is the probability a student is female given that the student plays soccer?
+**3.6** *(Conditional probability.)* In a university's intro statistics course, 55% of students are first-year students and 45% are upperclassmen.
+Of first-year students, 30% earn an A. Of upperclassmen, 45% earn an A. A randomly selected student earned an A. What is the probability that student is a first-year student?

 ### Synthesis

-**Exercise 3.7** *(LO: contingency table and Bayes.)* A test for a rare disease has a 99% sensitivity (correctly identifies 99% of people with the disease) and 98% specificity (correctly clears 98% of people without the disease).
-The disease affects 0.1% of the population. (a) Use a contingency table to find the probability a person who tests positive actually has the disease. (b) Interpret your result.
+**3.7** *(Bayes' theorem — frequency table method.)* A screening test for a genetic condition has 97% sensitivity and 92% specificity.
+The condition affects 2% of the population. (a) Build a frequency table for 100,000 people screened. (b) What is the probability a person who tests positive actually has the condition? (c) What is the probability a person who tests negative is actually clear?

-**Exercise 3.8** *(LO: tree diagram with multiple stages.)* An urn contains 5 red balls and 3 blue balls.
-Draw two balls, one at a time, without replacement. (a) Use a tree diagram to find the probability of drawing one red and one blue (in either order). (b) Find the probability both balls are the same color.
+**3.8** *(Tree diagram.)* A factory has two machines producing the same part.
+Machine 1 produces 60% of all parts and has a 3% defect rate.
+Machine 2 produces 40% and has a 5% defect rate.
+A part is drawn at random and found to be defective. (a) Draw a tree diagram for this problem. (b) What is the probability the defective part came from Machine 1?

 ### Challenge

-**Exercise 3.9** *(LO: integrate multiple concepts.)* A company manufactures widgets.
-The probability a widget is defective is 0.02.
-Defective widgets are caught by quality control 95% of the time.
-Non-defective widgets pass inspection 98% of the time. (a) If a widget fails inspection, what is the probability it is actually defective? (b) If a widget passes inspection, what is the probability it is actually non-defective?

-**Exercise 3.10** *(LO: open-ended reasoning.)* Three cards are drawn from a standard deck without replacement. (a) What is the probability all three are spades? (b) What is the probability at least one is a heart? (c) If the first two cards are spades, what is the probability the third is also a spade?

----

-## Chapter summary

-You can now do three things you probably could not do before.

-You can **construct a sample space** for an experiment and represent it as a list, a tree diagram, or a contingency table.
-You understand that the sample space must be exhaustive and mutually exclusive, and that probabilities of events are computed as the ratio of favorable outcomes to total outcomes (when all outcomes are equally likely).

-You can **distinguish between independence and mutual exclusivity**.
-You know that independent events do not affect each other's probabilities, while mutually exclusive events cannot occur together.
-You can apply the multiplication rule correctly, adjusting for dependence.

-You can **use conditional probability and Bayes' theorem to update belief in light of evidence**.
-You understand that a test's accuracy (likelihood given hypothesis) is different from the probability of the hypothesis given a positive test (posterior).
-You can build a contingency table or a tree diagram to organize data and reason through multi-stage probability problems.

-The thing to watch for, going forward, is **base rates**.
-Intuition fails when we ignore how common something is in the population.
-A test that is 99% accurate is still likely to produce false positives if the condition is rare.
-A policy that seems 95% fair can still systematically disadvantage a minority group if applied to millions of decisions.
-Probability thinking—disciplined, careful, grounded in sample spaces and base rates—is your defense against being fooled by numbers.

-What you should now be able to teach a friend: why a positive test doesn't necessarily mean what you think it means; the difference between independent and mutually exclusive; how to organize a probability problem so the calculation becomes straightforward.

----

-## Connections forward

-In Chapter 4, you will meet the random variable — a quantity that takes on values according to a probability distribution.
-That chapter applies the machinery you've learned here to measurable quantities: the number of heads in 10 coin flips, the number of defective items in a batch, the lifetime of a lightbulb.
-Probability becomes a tool for modeling data.

-Chapter 7 extends this to one of the most important distributions: the binomial distribution, which counts successes across repeated independent trials.
-The multiplication rule you learned here — multiplying independent probabilities — is the backbone of that distribution.

-And in Chapters 9 and 10, when you learn hypothesis testing, you will use probability in reverse.
-You'll ask: "If this assumption were true, how likely would my observed data be?"
-The answer comes from probability calculations like the ones you've just mastered.
-Hypothesis testing is conditional probability applied to scientific reasoning.

-For now, the skill is this: when you see a number reported as a probability or a likelihood — a weather forecast, a medical test result, a polling prediction — you can ask the questions that let you interpret it.
-What is the base rate?
-What is the false positive rate?
-Is this the probability of the evidence given the hypothesis, or the probability of the hypothesis given the evidence?
-These questions, and the ability to work through the math to answer them, are what this chapter gives you.
+**3.9** *(Base rate sensitivity.)* Return to the mammogram scenario: sensitivity 98%, false positive rate 10%. (a) Compute $P(\text{cancer} \mid \text{positive})$ for base rates of 1%, 5%, 10%, and 20%. (b) At what base rate does a positive test become more likely to indicate cancer than not? (c) What does this tell you about the appropriateness of mass screening programs for rare conditions?

+**3.10** *(Connecting to design.)* A spam filter is 99% accurate: it correctly flags 99% of spam and correctly passes 99% of legitimate email. (a) If 20% of all email is spam, what fraction of flagged emails are actually spam? (b) If the filter is applied in a corporate setting where only 2% of email is spam, what fraction of flagged emails are legitimate? (c) A colleague argues: "It's 99% accurate, so it's fine."
+What is wrong with this reasoning, and what additional information does your colleague need?

 ---

 ## LLM Exercise — Chapter 3: Probability Topics (Analyze One Dataset Project)